Medicare can work with Retiree insurance; however, every situation varies. Many ask, “How does Medicare work with Retiree Insurance?”

-There are different types of coverages that could be retirement insurance.
+Different types of coverages could be retirement insurance.
 Typically, it’s an extension of the employer plan.

 There’s a new trend, employer-sponsored advantage plans.
 These plans are through a union or a healthcare company.

 Before choosing coverage, review the benefits and cost-sharing.
-This ensures you choose the best coverage.
+Understanding your coverage ensures you choose the best coverage.